-ATAR COURSE AEHIM (LIST A)
+ATAR COURSE ATHIM (LIST A)

 The Modern History ATAR course enables students to study the forces that have shaped today's world and provides them with a broader and deeper comprehension of the world in which they live.
-While the focus is on the 20th century, the course encourages students to make connections with the changing world of the 21st century.
-Modern history enhances students' curiosity and imagination and their appreciation of larger themes, individuals, movements, events and ideas that have shaped the contemporary world.
+While the focus is on the 20th century, the course refers back to formative changes from the late 18th century onwards and encourages students to make connections with the changing world of the 21st century.